Abhimanyu8/Pico-7-segment-thermal-monitor/README.md

 </p>

 This is a quick and dirty raspberry pi pico project involving two 7-segment displays and loads of micropython.
-Works as a temp indicator for PCs, Engines, Your cup of coffee.... basically anywhere you can stick the RP2040 in
+Works as a temp indicator for PCs, Chainsaw Engines, Your cup of coffee.... basically anywhere you can stick the RP2040 on

 ## Recipe :
 <p align="center">